So, how did we stay positive during the Pandemic… or not?

 There were many unintended consequences to lockdowns

-• No new clothes purchased -why?
-1. Not allowed to try them on in-store.
+- No new clothes purchased -why?
+1. You are not allowed to try them in-store.
 2. Can’t bring them back if they don’t fit.
 3. Can make do since we are not going anywhere anyway. -Although I did have to duct tape my favorite indoor shoes.
 Getting new ones means I have to try them on, and the little place we lived in during the Pandemic had no actual shoe store.
-Now there I go complaining again about not being able to travel out of your region.
-One instance of how serious this was, is a friend who was able to work during the Pandemic.
+One instance of how serious this was is a friend who was able to work during the Pandemic.
 She drove to her parent’s house to drop off her children one day.
 They lived just out of the region.
 She was stopped and given a fine of $800.
 She had to quit her job.

-• Make-up, well, you still need to fix yourself up for Zoom meetings or Facetime meetings, but in-between times, you didn’t have to buy any new for months.
+- Make-up: You still need to prepare for Zoom or Facetime meetings, but in between times, you don’t have to buy anything new for months.

 Speaking of unintended consequences, there was a lot of fallout worldwide.
 Imagine 183 countries following the lockdown procedures.
 Hard to believe, but there was a report on TV accompanied by a video of a frantic and screaming woman around sixty years old.
 The woman was being manhandled and thrown to the ground for not wearing a mask.